-So what does WordPress migration plugins do?
-They take a copy of all the files and database, turn it into a package which can be moved to the new host.
-This backup is then restored by the plugins itself on the new host.
+So what do WordPress migration plugins do?
+They take a copy of all the files and database, turn it into a package that can be moved to the new host.
+This backup is then restored by the plugins themselves on the new host.

 There are tons of WordPress migration plugins.
 The user interfaces of each plugin may vary, but they all help to achieve one thing.
 The process is as follows:

 - Take a back up of your WordPress site using the plugin

 - Download the backup to your computer (Or use a cloud platform such as dropbox to store the backup files.
 Some plugins support this feature so that you don’t have to download and upload the files.
 Helpful if your internet is slow.)

 - Do a fresh installation of WordPress on your new server